pharaox/carnalitas_pd/README.md

 ## Localization

-This mod is currently available in English, French, German, Russian, and Spanish.
+This mod is currently available in English, French, German, Russian, Spanish, and Korean (translated by [@Xelren](https://www.loverslab.com/profile/4890252-xelren/)).
 For other languages, it uses the original English text as a placeholder.

 ## Links